 Episode 3: Synergy of a Suffragist: Traditions, Beliefs and Activism of Alice Paul

-A more intimate look at the folklife of Alice Paul, suffragist who lead the 1913 Women’s March on Washington and the fight for the ratification of the 19th Amendment, through an interview with Lucy Beard, Executive Director of the Alice Paul Institute at Paulsdale in Morristown, New Jersey.
+A more intimate look at the folklife of Alice Paul, suffragist who lead the 1913 Women’s March on Washington and the fight for the ratification of the 19th Amendment, through an interview with Lucy Beard, Executive Director of the Alice Paul Institute at Paulsdale in Mt.
+Laurel, New Jersey.
 We hear stories of Alice’s Quaker values, food traditions, and personal impact on her fight for equal rights.

 Episode 4: Suffrage Poetry of Susanna Rich

 Poet and Emmy Award Nominee, Professor Susanna Rich shares stories of her Hungarian grandmother’s influence through the words she spoke when arriving at Ellis Island, her poetry, songs and empowering determination.
 Susanna continues the legacy as she passionately shares selected poems from her book, Shout: Poetry for Suffrage.